 Why we picked the Braven XXL

-For those instances in which smaller Bluetooth speakers simply don’t offer the oomph you are looking for, Braven‘s boombox-style XXL is a great option.
-While it may not be pocket sized, the XXL is among the loudest Bluetooth speakers designed with the outdoors in mind.
+For those instances in which smaller Bluetooth speakers simply don’t offer the oomph you’re looking for, Braven‘s boombox-style XXL is a great option.
+The XXL is among the loudest Bluetooth speakers designed with the outdoors in mind.
 The speaker features four drivers and a whopping 15,600 mAh battery, allowing it to absolutely blast tunes for up to 14 hours in the wilderness.

-A rubberized, shock-proof exterior is joined by a water-jet resistant IPX56 rating, meaning you’ll be able to kick out those jams even in the heaviest of downpours.
+A rubberized, shockproof exterior is combined with a water-jet resistant IPX56 rating, meaning you’ll be able to kick out those jams even in the heaviest of downpours.
 Sound performance is customizable via an adjustable EQ, and the XXL even features a universal microphone jack for those who want to sing along to their favorite hits, or make an announcement at an outdoor gathering.